 After working with international customers for the better part of the last ten years, I’ve come to acquire some best practices for working with international customers.
 More often than not, these practices involve:

-- A need to learn and understand regulatory differences; and,
+- A need to learn and understand regulatory differences;

 - A clear emphasis on project management that recognizes the importance of setting appropriate expectations and establishes clear communication.